Daniel-Keenan-QUB/entropy-project/README.md

 * Running `./gradlew shadow` in the project root to build the JAR file, which will be created at `build/libs/entropy-project-1.0-SNAPSHOT-all.jar`

-* Downloading the JAR file as an artifact from a successful pipeline run on GitLab

-Run the application using a command such as:
+Run the application from the project root using a command such as:

 ```
 java -jar build/libs/entropy-project-1.0-SNAPSHOT-all.jar \